Does Renewing a Mortgage Early Cost or Save You Money?

 How Long Do You Have to Renew Your Mortgage?

-You will have to renew your mortgage by the time your mortgage term ends if you still have a balance owing on your mortgage.
+At the end of your mortgage term, if you still have a balance owing on your mortgage you can either pay off the balance in full or sign a new mortgage contract.
+Because paying ones balance in full is a tall order, you will have to renew your mortgage by the time your mortgage term ends.
 Your lender will send you a mortgage renewal notice at least 21 days before the term is up.
 However, whether you decide to stay with your current lender or switch lenders for a better rate, you should be on the ball about this and make a decision within at least 30 days before your renewal date.
+If you do not take action to renew your mortgage, it may be renewed automatically into an open term.

 Lenders may allow you to renew your mortgage early, within 121 to 180 days prior to your renewal date, without penalty.